neondatabase/website/content/docs/guides/deno.md

 [Deno Deploy](https://deno.com/deploy) is a scalable serverless platform for running JavaScript, TypeScript, and WebAssembly at the edge, designed by the creators of Deno.
 It simplifies the deployment process and offers automatic scaling, zero-downtime deployments, and global distribution.

-This guide demonstrates how to connect to a Neon Postgres database from a simple Deno application that uses the `postgres` module to interact with the database.
+This guide demonstrates how to connect to a Neon Postgres database from a simple Deno application that uses [deno-postgres](https://deno.land/x/postgres@ls) driver to interact with the database.

 The guide covers two deployment options: